vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 Life isn't about waiting for the storm to pass; it's about learning to dance in the rain.
 It's about removing the fear in this area of your life so you can focus on what matters most.

-### Chapter 2.2: "Our fees?
-They're a small price to pay"
-### Chapter 2.3: "Our returns?
-What you see is what you get"
-### Chapter 2.4: "I'm your broker, and I'm here to help"
 ### Chapter 2.9: "The lies we tell ourselves"

 The ultimate thing that stops most of us from making significant progress in our lives is not somebody else's limitations, but rather our own limiting perceptions or beliefs.